Connect • Explore • Collaborate • Stewardship

+The Moab Dark Skies was started by the Friends of Arches and Canyonlands Parks in coordination with the National Park Service, Utah State Parks, and Moab community leaders.
 During the summer months, the Park provides an Astronomy Ranger Program under the spectacular starry skies.
-During the Spring and Fall the Friends in coordination with the Park Services sponsors night sky viewing within the national parks.
+During the Spring and Fall, the Friends in coordination with the Park Services sponsors night sky viewing within the national parks.
 Special guests such as Seth Jarvis, the Director of the Clark’s Planetarium in Salt Lake City come to the park to conduct “Star Parties” for the visitors and local communities.
 The Friends works with local groups in sponsoring night sky programs geared towards educating the residents and visitors of the importance of maintaining the dark skies.

 Watch this video on the Colorado Plateau Dark Sky Cooperative.

 Moab Dark Skies

 International Dark Sky Association

 NPS Natural Sounds and Night Skies Division (NPS NSNSD)